peaBerberian/peaberberian.github.io/apps/README.md

     Applications with that feature should export a `createFileSaver` function (additionally to their `create` function).

+Note that the `AppInfo.json` file also contains a `version` property.
+It should only be updated if apps of a previous version of the file are changed or removed.
+The intent is to make it more easily detectable when a user already created e.g. shortcuts to now deleted applications.

 ## The `create` function

 The entry file of each application should export a `create` function in their main